stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 But, as I've matured and learned more, I've decided that, if anything, that is just too depressing of a conclusion: that productivity is eternally cast as some sort of fixed/unchangeable personal attribute.

-To me, it's both more compassionate and pragmatic to purposefully avoid/ignore that conclusion, and instead to look at "OODA speed" in a more tactical, teachable manner.
+To me, it's both more compassionate and more pragmatic to purposefully avoid/ignore that conclusion, and instead to look at "OODA speed" in a more tactical, teachable manner.

 Which means, instead of casting "OODA speed" or "high-output" vs. "low-output" as innate productivity or intelligence, it's more like a muscle that starts small in everyone, and is continually grown by some, or atrophied by others.

 Suzuki Theory/Math Example
 --------------------------

-This small-muscle idea is a very popular theory these days (e.g. as described in the books Mindset, Grit, etc.), but my first exposure to it was through Suzuki educational theory, where they teach ~3-4 year-old kids to play tiny violins.
+This small-muscle idea is a very popular theory these days (e.g. as described in the books [Mindset](https://www.amazon.com/dp/B000FCKPHG), [Grit](https://www.amazon.com/dp/B010MH9V3W), [Peak](https://www.amazon.com/dp/B011H56MKS), etc.), but my first exposure to it was through Suzuki educational theory, where they teach ~3-4 year-old kids to play tiny violins.

 The assertion of Suzuki is that anyone can do anything, with the right environment and the right practice.

 So, when you observe individuals that have *currently-visible* excellence (say a violin virtuoso), their excellence is frequently miss-attributed as an innate talent/skill, instead of being recognized as the natural by-product of the *currently-invisible* years of continual small, compounded improvements.

-As an example (I'm ~80% sure this came from Suzuki's Ability Development from Age Zero book), take a teenager who is 15 and great at math.
+As an example (I'm ~80% sure this came from Suzuki's [Ability Development from Age Zero](https://www.amazon.com/dp/B004HHOH1A) book, but it could have come from any of Mindset/Grit/etc.), take a teenager who is 15 and great at math.
 Are they just innately great at math?
 Maybe.

 But maybe at age 5, they found math to be interesting, so they spent 10 minutes doing their math problems instead of 5 minutes like the rest of the kids.
 Or maybe their parents enjoyed math, so they spent 5 extra minutes on it together.
 Or maybe a particular teacher/teaching style happened to resonate with them individually, and they spent that extra few minutes.